detecttechnologies/Interactive-Homography-Compute/README.md

 2)**Mark the points in the frame.**
 Event: Right mouse double click to mark the points in the frame.
 (Left mouse click for linux os)
-     : Left mouse double click to remove the marked points from the frame.(Ctrl+T for linux os). (# Dont use this when there is no points marked in the frame)
+     : Left mouse double click to remove the marked points from the frame.(Ctrl+ Left mouse button for linux os). (# Dont use this when there is no points marked in the frame)

 3)**Giving clibration scale.**
 Give the height and width scale of the rectangles as integers and press the calibrate button after it.